Dure

 Dure is basically a social system that uses agricultural labor intensively and intensively at limited times.
 The dure is a representative of the material culture that has been jointly farming, and was the chief of the nation's peasant lifestyle.
 Most of the rice farming areas had dure, because they developed with rice farming.
 And in the 17th-18th century, the development of the Yiang method resulted in a shortage of agricultural labor, which became a factor in the development of the dure.

-There was also a 'Kilssam Dure' with 'dure'.
-Dure is organization of men involved in rice farming, such as planting and rice paddies, while Kilssam Dure is an organization of women in charge of domestic labor and field farming.
+A subcategory of dure is kilssam dure.
+While dure are organizations of men involved in rice farming, such as planting and rice paddies, kilssam dure are organizations of women in charge of domestic labor and field farming.

 Origin

 The origin of the dure is generally found in the ancient clan community, although differences exist depending on scholars.
-Even during the Sam Han Period, rice farming was performed, and it was the origin of the Dure, where people gathered and cultivated jointly for the purpose of farming.
-The dure was formed around the Samnam Area(삼남지방, 삼suually refers to Chungcheong-do, Jeolla-do, Gyeongsang-do) gradually moved northward with the spread of the Yiang Act.
+Even during the Three Kingdoms period, rice farming was performed, and it was the origin of the dure, where people gathered and cultivated jointly for the purpose of farming.
+The dure was formed around the Samnam Area (삼남지방, 삼 usually refers to Chungcheong-do, Jeolla-do, Gyeongsang-do) gradually moved northward with the spread of the Yiang Act.
 The dure occurred in Gyeongsang-do and Jeolla-do among the Samnam Area the late 17th century, the Yi Ang Act spread not only to the south but also to the Gyoenggi-do.

-Also, Kilssam (means Dweaving) ure is a joint labor organization organized for Kilssam.
+Also, kilssam (meaning weaving) ure is a joint labor organization organized for Kilssam.
 Women worked together to accomplish the difficult and tedious task of weaving together.
 While the dure is an organized labor pool, the Kilssam Dure is a small-scale, random exchange of labor in private.
 Women used to form Kilssam dure in domestic labor and planting, field planting and harvesting of various field crops.